dyninst/dyninst/docs/stackwalk/public/walker.h.rst

       If ``thread`` is provided, then only the thread with that id is walked.
 If it is omitted, then a default thread will be chosen.
-When doing a third-party stackwalk, the default thread will be the process’ initial thread.
+When doing a third-party stackwalk, the default thread will be the process' initial thread.
 When doing a first-party stackwalk, the default thread will be the thread that called this function.
 The default ``StepperGroup`` provided to a Walker will support collecting call stacks from almost all types of functions, including signal handlers and optimized, frameless functions.